MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 6. In either case, you will then want to copy the installer gzipped tar file to a writable directory, such as /tmp:

 [From the mounted img file]
 `cp /mnt/mrsimage/Microsoft-R-Server-*.tar.gz /tmp`

 [From the unpacked tar file]
 `cp /tmp/MRS80*/Microsoft-R-Server-*.tar.gz /tmp`

 7. Unpack the tar file and run the installer script, as follows:

-		`cd /tmp
+		cd /tmp
 		tar xvzf Microsoft-R-Server-8.0.0-<OS>.tar.gz
 		pushd rrent
-		./install.sh`
+		./install.sh

 The installer prompts you for the following:

-	a. the location of your R installation—if you installed Microsoft R Open for Microsoft R Server to the default location, you can simply press Enter and continue.
+a.
+Location of your R installation.
+If you installed Microsoft R Open for Microsoft R Server to the default location, you can simply press Enter and continue.

-	b.  where you would like to install additional Microsoft R Server files; these are files that are not part of specific R packages, such as documentation, licenses, and scripts.
+b.
+Location for installing additional Microsoft R Server files.
+These are files that are not part of specific R packages, such as documentation, licenses, and scripts.

-	c.  if you would like to load the rpart and lattice packages by default; these packages are recommended as they enhance some RevoScaleR operations.
+c.
+Whether you would like to load the rpart and lattice packages by default; these packages are recommended as they enhance some RevoScaleR operations.

-	d.  to agree to the Microsoft R Server software license.
+d.
+Agreement to the Microsoft R Server software license.

 8. Once you have agreed to the license, the installation completes.
-Type the following to return to your original directory:
+Type the following to return to your original directory: `popd`

-		popd

 On Linux systems with Hadoop installed, the install.sh script also tries to configure Microsoft R Server for use with Hadoop.
 On such systems, the install.sh script runs a Python script that queries the Hadoop environment for certain environment variables and searches the Hadoop installation for certain files, writing a set of Hadoop environment variables required by Microsoft R Server to a file in the RRE installation directories.
 For complete details on Hadoop configuration, including troubleshooting when the automated configuration is incomplete or inaccurate, see the [Microsoft R Server Hadoop Configuration Guide](rserver-install-hadoop.md).